Affinity Marketing Professionals

 Ms. Chang holds a BA from the University of North Carolina, Chapel Hill, where she was a Morehead Scholar, and an MBA from NYU Stern.

-Dax Cummings brings expertise in partnerships to endorsed program management and new business development, leading The Kessler Group’s efforts with key clients and the company’s emerging payment strategy.
+Dax Cummings has a deep level of expertise in partnerships across business development, endorsed program management, and growth strategies, leading The Kessler Group’s efforts with key clients.

-Mr. Cummings rejoined Kessler in 2011 after spending the previous five years as a founder and COO of Revolution Money, an emerging payments company that was sold to American Express.
-Prior to his position at Revolution Money, Mr. Cummings served as division head and senior executive vice president of MBNA’s Key US Endorsed business, where he led the company’s 11 business sectors, 5,500 endorsing groups and a consumer portfolio in excess of $65 billion.
-In addition, Mr. Cummings has held management positions leading MBNA’s regional offices, the college and university sector, and the company’s new account activation efforts.
+Mr. Cummings joined Kessler in 2011 after spending the previous five years as a founder and COO of Revolution Money, a payments company that was sold to American Express.
+Prior to founding Revolution Money, Mr. Cummings spent 14 years at MBNA serving as Division President and senior executive vice president of the key US Endorsed business, where he led the company’s 5,500 endorsing groups and $65 billion endorsed consumer loan portfolio.
+In addition, Mr. Cummings held management positions leading MBNA’s regional offices, several business sectors, and the company’s new account activation efforts.

 Senior Executive Vice President, Strategy